 According to band members Paul Driver, Jon Hall, Charlie Jones, Mark McLain, Robbie Roach, Craig and Michelle Smith, and Jesse Tingle, the band is East Texas’ answer to The Old Crow Medicine Show, an Americana string band based in Nashville, playing old-time acoustic music using the fiddle, guitars, mandolin, banjos and percussion.

 El Camino Real de Nacogdoches formed in 2002.
 The band has played at a variety of art, theatrical and musical events associated with SFA.
 It also has been featured during Nacogdoches’ annual Blueberry Festival, Old-Time Christmases at Millard’s Crossing and The Pine Knot Music Co-op.
 In 2017, the band released it first CD, “Camino Real: The Nacogdoches Sessions.”

 The concert is free and open to the public.
-Weather permitting, the band will perform on the downstairs porch.
+The band will perform on the north lawn of the museum, weather permitting.
 Light refreshments will be served and include traditional Irish treats.